 While this clearinghouse misleads providers, insisting that paper bills and paper Second Review appeals are the only options, don’t believe it for a second; the vast number of claims administrators in California embrace electronic billing.
 And even those that lag behind provide alternate methods to receive bills.

 Almost five years ago, California mandated that all claims administrators must accept electronic bills from providers that choose to submit them.
 Congratulations to providers and California claims administrators for embracing electronic billing.
 These providers and claims administrators help preserve the environment, plus the providers receive their payments in 15 days (it’s the law).
 Let’s hope that the particular clearinghouse ultimately chooses not to impede this important progress.

-DaisyBill’s Billing Software includes reliable e-billing, reducing the time it takes to get paid and eliminating the problem of missing bills with our Payment GPS.
-Our work comp technology also scrubs bills prior to submission, and alerts your office to changes in billing rules (for example, a DWC requirement that claims administrators accept e-bills).
+DaisyBill’s Billing Software includes reliable electronic billing, reducing the time it takes to get paid and eliminating the problem of missing bills with our Payment GPS.
+Our work comp technology also scrubs bills prior to submission, and alerts your office to changes in billing rules (for example, a DWC requirement that claims administrators accept electronic bills).